 - How do I get a test?
 Students who are demonstrating symptoms of COVID-19 should call the University Health Center.
 UHC is offering testing by appointment for students; appointments may be booked by calling 706-542-1162.
 UGA will also be recruiting asymptomatic students to participate in surveillance tests.
 Students living in residence halls, Greek housing and off-campus apartment complexes are encouraged to participate.

 - What do I do if I test positive?
 Any student with a positive COVID-19 test is required to report the test in DawgCheck and should self-isolate immediately.
 Students should not attend classes in-person until the isolation period is completed and should contact their instructor and discussion leader immediately to make plans for participating in in-person class activities as possible.
 Once you report the positive test through DawgCheck, UGA Student Care and Outreach will follow up with you.

 The course syllabus is a general plan; deviations announced to the class by the instructor may be necessary.

 As the footnote just before this footnote proves, you’re really missing out if you don’t read the footnotes and click the links they contain.↩

-You’re killing it / crushing it / etc. You’re actively engaged with all class discussions to the highest possible degree, almost always going above and beyond: actively asking and responding to questions, not dominating the conversation / helping draw quieter group members into the conversation, and generally elevating the level of discourse in the group.↩
+You’re killing it / crushing it / etc. You’re actively engaged with all discussions to the highest possible degree: actively asking and responding to questions, not dominating the conversation / helping draw quieter group members into the conversation, and generally elevating the level of discourse in the group.↩

 Solid work!
-You’re actively engaged with all class discussions, occasionally going above and beyond.↩
+You’re actively engaged with all class discussions.↩

 Pretty good—you’re actively engaged with most class discussions, but maybe a bit hit or miss on the consistency.↩